 The largest demand industry, by far, is jewellery, which accounts for about 50% of gold demand.
-Another 40% of demand comes from direct physical investment in gold, including that used to create coins, bullion, medals, and gold bars.
+Another 40% comes from direct physical investment in gold, including that used to create coins, bullion, medals, and gold bars.
 (Bullion is a gold bar or coin stamped with the amount of gold it contains and the gold's purity.
-It is different to numismatic coins, which are collectibles that trade based on demand for the specific type of coin rather than the coin's gold content.)
+It is different from numismatic coins, which are collectibles that trade based on demand for the specific type of coin rather than the coin's gold content.)

-Since gold is a good conductor of electricity, the remaining 10% of demand for gold comes from industry for uses including dentistry, heat shields, and tech gadgets.
+Since gold is a good conductor of electricity, the remaining 10% of demand for gold comes from industry for uses, including dentistry, heat shields, and tech gadgets.

-How is the price of gold determined?
+How is the gold price determined?

-How much gold is there?
+How much of this commodity is out there?

 Advances in extraction methods or a materially higher gold price could shift that number.
 Gold has been discovered near undersea thermal vents in quantities that suggest it might be worth extracting if prices rose high enough.

 How do we obtain gold?

-Miners begin by finding a place where they believe gold is located in large enough quantities that it can be economically obtained.
+Miners begin by finding a place where they believe there is gold in large enough quantities that it can be economically obtained.
 Then, local governments and agencies have to grant the company permission to build and operate a mine.